 Being an important and essential component of the Windows family, Microsoft Office has been actively linked with the company since a long time.
 The newest addition to the Windows family is Office 365, which is a software that enables users to connect their data to more than one device simultaneously.
 As a result, users can multitask their work and be more productive and manage time more efficiently.
 This article illustrates solutions that help users fix freezing problems related to Office 365.

 Method 1: Make Use Of The Native Repair Tool

-There is a repair tool that is included within Office 365 which many users are not aware of.
-This nifty tool enables users to repair Office 365 without having to instal any additional software.
-The key to using this method is to have the required files, because these are utilized when the repair process is taking place.
-These files are stored on the hard drive and are used to fix any issues in Office 365.
+There is a repair tool that is included with Office 365 which many users are not aware of.
+This nifty tool enables users to troubleshoot Office 365 without having to install any additional software.
+The key to using this method is to have the required files because these are utilized when the repair process is taking place.
+These records are stored on the hard drive and are used to fix any issues in Office 365.

 Follow these methods to fix Office 365:

 2. Search for Programs and Features, open it.

 3. In the Programs and Features window, search for Office 365 in the search box located on the upper-right corner.

 4. Once it has been found, click to highlight Office 365.

 5. Locate the Change button, which is situated in the same row as Organize.
 After doing so, click to open its window.

 6. In the next window, select either Quick Repair or Online Repair.